 If mortgage rates have gone down since you purchased your home, refinancing may provide an opportunity to lower your interest rates.

 Mortgage and refinance rates are also typically more reasonable than those associated with credit cards, so if you need access to a lump sum of money, a refi will be more affordable in the long term.

 Does a cash-out refinance affect my credit score?

 A cash-out refinance is viewed as a new loan.
 The change in both your total amount of debt and your credit mix can potentially affect your credit score, but any impact on your credit report should be temporary.

 Can I get a cash-out refinance on a second home?

 Second homes can be refinanced in mostly the same way as primary residences, with a few small differences.
 Interest rates will be slightly higher on second homes than those for primary property due to the increased risk for the lender.

 You’ll also be able to borrow less of your equity.
 Where you can borrow up to 80% of the property value on a primary property, cash-out refinances on second homes are capped at 75%.

 The Bottom Line

 Run the numbers on a different interest rate, closing costs and how it will affect your monthly payment.
-If you don’t need a large lump sum or don’t have the equity to get what you need done, consider other funding types, such as a personal loan.
+And if you don’t have the equity you need to achieve your goals, consider other funding types, such as a personal loan.